kutukomputer32/AES_Encryptor/README.md

 - Execute basic commands like `ls`, `cd`, and `clear` through a shell.
 - If the password is incorrect, it opens a simple calculator.
 - If the password is correct, it opens the encryptor shell.
-- The simple calculator mode is used to conceal the encryptor shell.
+- The simple calculator mode is used to hide the encryptor shell.
 - Includes a basic calculator mode.

 ## Usage